 - Use a sifter – Many flours come pre-sifted for your convenience.
 But even pre-sifted flour can settle, and measuring cups and spoons disperse flour in clumps and piles.
 With a fine-mesh sifter or sieve, you can sprinkle flour evenly over your dough in controlled amounts.

 - Don’t be afraid to get sticky – High hydration dough, in particular, is notorious for sticking to everything.
 It’ll stick to your dough scraper, to your fingers, and to your spoons.
 If you use flour to avoid getting sticky, you’ll upset your flour to water ratio in the dough.
 Instead of using flour while you knead, try using wetting your hands with water or spraying some butter or oil on your kneading surface.

-While you can definitely use flour throughout your bread baking process, just keep a wary eye on how much you use and when you use.
+While you can definitely use flour throughout your bread baking process, keep a wary eye on how much you use and when you use.
 A little caution will help you avoid one of the most common bread baking mistakes beginning bakers make.

 4. Using the Wrong Flour Type